Weyl formulae for some singular metrics with application to acoustic modes in gas giants: Mathematical model and main results

 Denoting by $dv_1$ the volume measure on $M$ associated to the metric $g_1=g_1(0)$, the $g$-volume is $dv_g = x^{-\beta n/2 }\, \vert dx\vert \, dv_1$.
 Making the change of function $f\mapsto x^{-\beta n/4}f$, we get the new volume form $\vert dx\vert \, dv_1$; the Laplace-Beltrami operator on $X_1=(0,1) \times M$ is now given by

 where $x\in(0,1)$ and

 The proof is straightforward by performing an integration by parts with respect to $x$ in the Dirichlet form defining the Laplace-Beltrami operator, using the Dirichlet boundary condition at $x=0$.
 We note that $C_\beta \geq 3/4$ if and only if the volume of $X$ is infinite.
-Using the Weyl criterion (see Appendix~\ref{app:weyl}), this inequality also implies that $P_\omega$ defined by \eqref{equ:p1} below is essentially self-adjoint for any $\omega > 0$, but not for $\omega = 0$.
+Using the Weyl criterion (see Appendix~\ref{app:weyl}), if $C_\beta > 3/4$ (i.e., if $\beta>\beta_c$) then $P_\omega$ defined by \eqref{equ:p1} below is essentially self-adjoint for any $\omega \geq 0$; if $C_\beta<3/4$ we take the Friedrichs extension (including for $\omega>0$).

 We will need to work first on the non-compact conic manifold $X_\infty =(0,+\infty) \times M$ endowed with the metric $g=dx^2+x^{-\beta}g_1$.
 Let $\triangle_\infty$ stand for the Laplace-Beltrami operator on $(X_\infty,g)$.
 Invoking a separation of variables, we have